223 Ammo For Sale

 That same year, shortly after adoption by the Army, Remington Arms released the first commercial civilian .223 Rem sporting rifle, the Remington 760.

 It didn’t take long for the .223 to become more popular than the .222 Remington and the Remington Magnum.
+Still, the AR-15 is the quintessential American rifle, few can arugue that.
 In today’s market, most manufacturers of long guns make at least one variation chambered in the .223 Rem.
 Shooters can often be found with both bolt-action rifles and AR-style semi-automatics in the .223.

 223 Defense Ammo and Hunting Ammo